By Lt. Col. Keith Hickox

 Members of the PNG live and work in communities throughout Pennsylvania and are following the Pennsylvania Department of Health recommendations to protect their force, families and fellow Pennsylvanians.

-The PNG has canceled or postponed most of its scheduled training to support mitigation efforts and help protect the force, our families and communities.
-Units that have been preparing to deploy overseas will continue that preparation with special measures taken to prevent transmission.
+The PNG had canceled or went virtual with most of its scheduled training in March, April and May to support mitigation efforts and help protect the force, families and communities.
+Units that had been preparing to deploy overseas continued that preparation with special measures taken to prevent transmission.
+In June, many units started returning to their regularly scheduled drills and annual training while implementing mitigation efforts such as social distancing, wearing masks and alternating schedules to reduce the size of groups.

-The Pennsylvania National Guard currently has 500 Soldiers and Airmen deployed around the world, with another 1000 preparing to mobilize.
+The Pennsylvania National Guard has approximately 1,500 Soldiers and Airmen currently deployed around the world as part of our federal mission.